 "Wants (30%)" : 30

-"Savings & Debt (20%)" : 20-
+"Savings (20%)" : 20

 The 50/30/20 Rule: This is a simple and popular starting point that actually works.

-- 30% on Wants: Dining out, hobbies, entertainment, shopping—the fun stuff
+- 30% on Wants: Dining out, hobbies, entertainment, shopping, etc.

 -

-Step 5: The Debt Demolition Plan #
+Step 5: The Debt Killing Plan #

 High-interest debt?
 That’s a wealth-destroying emergency.
 It has to be eliminated, and you need a system to do it.
+I hate debts with a passion.
+Never live above your means.

 - Good Debt: Typically has a low interest rate and helps you acquire something that grows in value (like a mortgage for a home)

-- Bad Debt: High-interest debt used for stuff that loses value or gets consumed immediately (credit card debt, personal loans, most car loans)
+- Bad Debt: High-interest debt used for stuff that loses value or gets consumed immediately (credit card debt, personal loans, most car loans).

 Proven Debt Payoff Strategies #